cs480x-22c/a3-Experiment/README.md

 Our hypothesis involved trials of three graph types to replicate Cleveland and McGIll's experiment of graphical perception, being a bar graph, a pie graph, and a donut graph.
 For our experiment, we hypothesized that the bar graph would be the easiest to percieve size differences in graph elements.
 While we wanted to compare the bar to both the pie and donut graphs, we wanted to compare the pie graph against the donut graph as they are very similar.
 We hypothesized that the pie graph would be easier to perceive size differences than the donut graph, since the donut graph has empty space in the middle, meaning it could be harder to determine the true size of the slice and its respective value.

 ## Results
 Our experiment and error conduction showed us that bar graph was the best graph when it comes to size perception on graphs.
-Between the pie and donut graphs, the (pie/donut) graph did better, as we hypothesized.
-It was interesting to see the spread of the errors for each graph, as they seemed much closer than we originally expected.
+Between the pie and donut graphs, the pie graph did better, as we hypothesized.
+It was interesting to see the spread of the errors for each graph, as they seemed much closer than we originally expected, especially with the pie and donut, showing that the missing area in the middle of the graph doesn't seem to make that big of a difference regarding the perception of graphs.

 ## Technical Achievements
 We used d3, html/javascript, google sheets, ggplot2 and R to complete this assignment.